CSCI-SHU-410-SE-Project/Deskulpt/README.md

 ## Introduction

 **Deskulpt** is a cross-platform desktop customization tool that allows you to write React code to define widgets on your desktop.
-It is powered by [Tauri](https://tauri.app/), and written in Rust and TypeScript.
+It is powered by [Tauri v2](https://v2.tauri.app/), and written in Rust and TypeScript.

 The project was started in 2024 as a final project for the Software Engineering course